philipcwhite/Monitoring/README.md

 ## Updates

+10/9/2019 - I added a shell script to automate installing the Linux agent.
+I still need to build the systemd files and install script for the Linux server.

 9/23/2019 - I added in a systemd service file so the Linux agent can be run on startup using systemctl.
 I will add scripts for the server as time permits.

 6/7/2019 - I added in configurable data retention options in settings.ini on the server.
 This will now by default remove events, data, and agents older than 30 days.